Pwoinky/Capstone-submission/README.md

 # Client and Server NPM install

+Open a integrated terminal in both the client and server side and run the following NPM install.

-User NPM install, if this fails try NPM install --legacy-peer-deps
+If this fails try NPM install --legacy-peer-deps

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.